hapax/hapax.github.io/assets/simple-physics.md

 So, imagine a sphere moving through a fluid, e.g. a [Bathysphere](https://en.wikipedia.org/wiki/Bathysphere) sinking to the ocean floor.
-In realistic fluids, nearby layers like to stick together and will resist *shearing* forces pull them apart.
+In realistic fluids, nearby layers of flow like to stick together and will resist *shearing* forces which pull them apart.
 This resistance to shearing is called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity).
 Dragging an object through a fluid takes work because the fluid shears as it moves around the object.

-Our goal will be to determine the *drag force* on a sphere moving slowly through a viscous fluid.
+Our goal will be to determine the drag force on a sphere due to viscosity.
 Here are some possibly relevant features of the system:
 - the radius of the sphere $r$, dimension $[r] = L$;
 - the speed of the sphere $v$, dimension $[v] = LT^{-1}$;